 Cincinnati OH 45229

-We receive and distribute millions of pounds of food annually from our Distribution Center, equal to over 16 million meals in 2012.
-Here, all food is checked for quality and sorted, and our Power Packs are assembled by volunteers.
+*This is our warehouse, where all food is checked for quality and sorted, and our Power Packs are assembled by volunteers.

 Cincinnati OH 45202